A young woman uses her credit card to get money from an ATM.

 Bank: You can visit a bank or credit union teller to get a cash advance from your credit card account.
 You’ll need your credit card and a photo ID to withdraw the funds.

-Online Transfer: An online transfer is another way to pull cash from your credit card.
+Online transfer: An online transfer is another way to pull cash from your credit card.
 You can log in to your credit card account to request the advance, which typically gets deposited into your checking account within a few days.

 The cost of a cash advance